nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 });
 ```

-You can also get a list of all the Archives you've created (up to 1000) with your API Key.
+You can also get a list of all the Archives you've created (up to 1000) with your App ID.
 This is
 done using the `OpenTok.listArchives(options, callback)` method.
 The parameter `options` is an
 optional object used to specify an `offset` and `count` to help you paginate through the results.
 The callback has a signature `function(err, archives, totalCount)`.
 The `archives` returned from
 the callback is an array of `Archive` instances.
 The `totalCount` returned from the callback is
-the total number of archives your API Key has generated.
+the total number of archives your App ID has generated.

 ```javascript
 const filter = {